VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 We have just considered example of **Contravariance** - you're allowed to cast `A<B>` to `A<C>`, where `C` subclass of `B`, if `A` consumes generic value.
 Contravariance is about **consumers**.

+## To be continued

+In next post I will blog about generic programming implementation in different languages.
+Follow me on twitter and you won't miss next part!